alexoransky/music/readme.md

    Sound fonts need to be place in data folder.

-6. Install mido library to work with MIDI keyboards pip install mido pip install python-rtmidi
+6. Install mido library to work with MIDI keyboards

+   pip install mido

+   pip install python-rtmidi

 7. Install termcolor, num2words and other Python APIs as necessary

 SimpleSynth Installation
 ------------------------

+(macOS only)

-The project will work fine with SympleSynth but the sound will be inferior to the FLuidSynth's.
+The project will work fine with SympleSynth but the sound will be inferior to the FluidSynth's.
 SimpleSynth requires PyGame.midi library to output sound.
 SimpleSynth was tried on macOS only.